2019-winter/lab-1-QColeman97/labs/Lab 1 - Python and NumPy.md

 # np.dot(a,b)
 ```

-- dot(a,b) doesn't work because that is a dot product that requires matrices a and b to have aligned dimensions.
+- dot(a,b) doesn't work because that is a dot product that requires matrices a and b to have equal inner dimensions.
 - a * b works because that is an element-wise multiplication and matrices a and b have the same dimensions.